 The following BS2000 commands, if used with the

-$ command, do not return you to SQL*Plus when they have finished running:
+$ command, do not return to SQL*Plus when they finish running:

 Some examples of how you can use the

-You can then edit and write to this file (using the
+You can then edit and write to the file (using the

 @write command).
 Using the